The Clinical Assessment Program is offered in the Spring (June) and Fall (October/November) of each academic year.

 The following exam results and documentation must be shared with the Program via the PhysiciansApply.ca portal:

-- NAC Exam: Share a copy of a passing NAC examination result from an administration no more than three years old (September 2014 or more recent).
-Note: Your application will still be accepted if the only pending documentation as of the application deadline is a passing result of the September 2017 NAC exam.
-Results from the most recent NAC examination period will be shared with IMG-BC by the Medical Council of Canada (MCC).
+- NAC Exam: Share a copy of a passing NAC examination result from an administration no more than five years old (March 2013 or more recent).
+Note: Your application will still be accepted if the only pending documentation as of the application deadline is a passing result of the March 2018 NAC exam.
+Results from the most recent NAC examination period will be shared with the CAP by the Medical Council of Canada (MCC).

 - MCCEE: Share a copy of a passing MCCEE result.
 Contact the MCC help desk for results older than 2006.